 Using a certificate

-You must use the Get-AutomationCertificate activity to use a certificate.
+To use a certificate, use the Get-AutomationCertificate activity.
 You cannot use the Get-AzureRmAutomationCertificate cmdlet since it returns information about the certificate asset but not the certificate itself.

 Textual runbook sample

 The following sample code shows how to add a certificate to a cloud service in a runbook.
 In this sample, the password is retrieved from an encrypted automation variable.